Milk Share

 Text Lisa and Vivienne to be part of our milk share and place your order.

 Jar deposit & milk-share membership.
 Your one-time glass jar and lids deposit of $7 per jar is also your herd-share membership.
 This makes you part owner of Ursula so you can get raw milk.
-(Raw milk sales in CA are mostly prohibited so you need to have an ownership stake in this cow to get raw milk.)
+(Raw milk on-farm sales in CA are mostly prohibited so you need to have an ownership stake in this cow to get raw milk.)

 Pay via Venmo (text Lisa for her Venmo info)